-The Moab Speed Gore-Tex shoes are the newest iteration of the Moab, a Merrell classic.
+The Moab Speed Gore-Tex shoes are the newest iteration of the classic Moab line.
 Designed for walking, hiking and trail running, they combine a supportive midsole rock plate with waterproof Gore-Tex lined upper.
 This model sits at the top end of the Merrell range; there is a model without Gore-Tex that sits at a lower price point.
 The Moab Speed also contains a significant proportion of recycled material.

 - Tackle any terrain with the best women's hiking boots